Milkweed Editions: Milkweed Prizes

 The Lindquist & Vennum Prize for Poetry was established in 2011 by Milkweed Editions and the Lindquist & Vennum Foundation.
 Submissions for this regional prize are accepted only from poets residing in the states of the Upper Midwest.
 The winner receives a $10,000 cash prize and a publishing contract.
 Previous winners have included Patricia Kirkpatrick, Rebecca Dunham, Michael Bazzett, Jennifer Willoughby, and Chris Santiago.

 In 2017, Milkweed Editions announced the Max Ritvo Poetry Prize, a US$10,000 award supported by the Alan B. Slifka Foundation.
-Grady Chambers is the Inaugural winner award of this prize, announced December 2017.
+Grady Chambers was the Inaugural winner award of this prize, announced December 2017.

 Awards and media recognition

 Milkweed Editions was the 2021 winner of the AWP Small Press Publisher Award given by the Association of Writers & Writing Programs which "acknowledges the hard work, creativity, and innovation of these presses and journals, and honors their contributions to the literary landscape through their publication of consistently excellent work."
 The press has been further recognized by media attention in interviews and features, including Literary Hub and Publishers Weekly.
-Their 2013 title, Robin Wall Kimmerer’s Braiding Sweetgrass, landed on The New York Times Bestseller List.